jguhlin/sfasta/README.md

 ## Usage
 To compress a file:

 `sfa convert MyFile.fasta`

-You can also convert directly from gzipped files
+You can also convert directly from gzipped files:

 `sfa convert MyFile.fasta.gz`

 You can use other compression schemes.
 The software automatically detects which is used and decompresses accordingly.

 `sfa convert --snappy MyFile.fasta`
 `sfa convert --xz MyFile.fasta`

 You can also change the block size.
 Units are in * 1024 bytes.
 Default is 4Mb (4096):

 `sfa convert --block-size 8192 MyFile.fasta`

 View a file:

 `sfa view MyFile.sfasta`

 Query a file by sequence ID:

 `sfa faidx MyFile.sfasta Chr1`

 For help:

 `sfa --help`

 Please note, not all subcommands are implemented yet.
 The following should work: convert, view, list, faidx.

 ## Requirements
-Should work anywhere [Rust](https://www.rust-lang.org/) works.
+Should work anywhere that supports [Rust](https://www.rust-lang.org/).
 Tested on Ubuntu, Red Hat, and Windows 10.
-I suspect it will work on Mac OS, and will likely run quite slowly in WASM.
+I suspect it will work on Mac OS.
+I also do not think it supports WASM at this time.

 # Comparisons